ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`faux_path`

 `faux_path` does not have to exist in the local filesystem.
-URIs that Apache resolves to this filename will be handled by this external FastCGI application.
+URIs that Apache resolves to this filename are handled by this external FastCGI application.

 #####`alias`